Parsium/flashcard-app/README.md

 ]
 ```

-*Note - check your deck is written as an array, else you will encounter errors being thrown!*
+*Note - check your deck is written as an array, else you will encounter errors being flagged by the app!*

 # What I've learnt
 This project has allowed me to practice some more with: